ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 1. Go to [Alchemy](https://www.alchemy.com/) and create two applications:

    - An application on Goerli
-   - An application on Optimistic Goerli
+   - An application on OP Goerli

    Keep a copy of the two keys.